-Stop by your local Harveys to stock up and save on the items you need to be prepared during this hurricane season.
+Stop by your local Harveys to save on the items you need to be prepared during this hurricane season.
 A storm can strike at any minute and we’re here to help you prepare yourself and your family for safety.

 The American Red Cross is our leading source for information on getting yourself prepared for hurricane season.
 Read up on these tips and learn about ways you can be prepared when disaster strikes.
 Download our Hurricane Preparedness Checklist and make sure you have everything accounted for.